presenter/enyo-depends/README.md

 The uninstall command will also remove all of the libraries included by the library unless the library is included in your application's enyo.json file.
 Note that currently this command could inadvertantly uninstall libraries that other installs brought in.

 ##Options

+###--alias
+If you wish to install a given library under a different name, you can use create an alias, which will simply install the library under a differently named folder.
+It will also use the same alias when adding the dependency to your enyo.json file.

+	enyo-depends install presenter/enyo-editor --alias presenter

 ###--enyo
 If you do not have the core Enyo files in a folder named "enyo", then you can specify the location of enyo using this option.
 You may also specify the location of enyo in your enyo.json file.